jasonmeltzer/serverless-provisioning-experiment/README.md

 Create a config file for each deployment stage (dev, test, etc.) in config/ using file format config-dev.yml, config-test.yml, etc. A sample file is included under config/config-{stage}.yml

+If you want to use the feature that will confirm deletions via email, go to https://console.aws.amazon.com/ses/home and verify the email address you put in your config file under "sesFromAddress".
+This will send you an email with a link that you have to click to verify you own the address the emails will be coming from.
+(Make sure to do this in the region(s) you'll be sending emails from, which should be the regions(s) you deploy 'serverless-step-functions-java' to!)

 # The recommended order to deploy these projects: